saraMir26/CST8912-FinalProject/README.md

 * Sara Mirzaei: User interface improvements and backend enhancements in Phase 3
 * Xinyi Zhao: System architecture design, testing, and documentation
 * Hesheng Yang: Presentation delivery and project explanation
-* Bosi Chen: Presentation delivery and project explanation
+* Bosi Chen: Presentation delivery, project explanation and performance monitoring using Azure Monitor Metrics in Phase 3

 This distribution ensured efficient collaboration and allowed each team member to contribute based on their strengths, resulting in a well-integrated and functional system.